space-wizards/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 <hr>

 If either method went well, you've successfully updated your master branch (or whichever branch you chose to update)!
 Do this regularly, and always before you start work on a new branch.
+For a bit of a deeper dive into pulling versus fetching, see here [fetch/pull](https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/Git-pull-vs-fetch-Whats-the-difference).

 # Addendums

 ## 1. Things to keep in mind

-You've more or less learned the workflow for developing features for SS14 Git-wise, but here's some things I'd really like to hammer into your mind:
+You've more or less learned the workflow for developing features for SS14 Git-wise, but here's are key points I'd really like to hammer home:
-- When creating a new feature, *always always always* create a new branch off of `master` before committing anything.
-If you accidentally commit your physics changes to your bike horn branch, you're not in for a fun time, but it is fixable (see Oh Shit, Git?! above)
+- When creating a new feature, *always* create a new branch off of `master` before committing anything.
+If you accidentally commit your physics changes to your bike horn branch, you're not in for a fun time, but it is fixable.
-- **Never, ever commit RobustToolbox or any submodules like Lidgren.Network** unless you know what you're doing.
+- **Never, ever commit RobustToolbox or any submodules like Lidgren.Network** unless you have absolute confidence you know what you're doing.
 In the top-level local repository, these submodules are considered 'files', so it's easy to accidentally stage and commit them.
 Do not do this.
-See below for how to fix your fuckups if it happens.
+See below for how to fix your mistakes if it happens.
 - If you need further help with Git, feel free to ask in the SS14 Discord in #howdoicode.

 ## 2. A quick example workflow

-To get everything in your head and to summarize it all, here's an example workflow for making several pull requests using Git Bash commands.
+To get everything nicely lined up and to summarize it all, here's an example workflow for making several pull requests using Git Bash commands.

 ```python
 git checkout master # Before we create a new branch, we should be on master.